"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Ecclesiastes 1:9 - That which has been is what will be, That which is done is what will be done, And there is nothing new under the sun.

-Traditionally, many assumed that most unfulfilled prophecies will find fulfillment at the end of the Tribulation.
-It is possible some, many or all will be.
-However, there is strong evidence of the defeat of Israel's immediate neighbors and the area of Jordan coming under Israeli sovereignty, before the "Gog and Magog War" will occur.
-This study shows that there is scriptural support for the "Great Middle East War" occurring close to the beginning of the Tribulation.
+Traditionally, many assume that most unfulfilled prophecies will find fulfillment at the end of the Tribulation.
+However, there is strong evidence of the defeat of Israel's immediate neighbors and the area of Jordan coming under Israeli sovereignty before the "Gog and Magog War," which most Bible teachers believe will take place as a separate war from Armageddon sometime in the first half of the Tribulation.
+This study shows that there is scriptural support for the "Great Middle East War" occurring near the beginning of the Tribulation, with the "Gog and Magog War" following shortly after.

-When studying the prophetic scriptures we find that the prophets were given only tidbits of future events that many times covered more than one event.
+When studying prophetic Scripture, we find that the prophets were given only tidbits of future events that many times covered more than one event.
 History shows that many prophecies have only seen partial fulfillment.
 The partial fulfillment proved that the prophet was a true prophet.
-Clarence Larkin drew an excellent chart found in the following link, which illustrates how the prophets saw prophetic events: "The Mountain Peaks of Prophecy."
+In many prophecies the prophets saw one event, but in reality what God revealed to them covered many events over a long period of time.
+Clarence Larkin illustrates this in the chart found in the following link: "The Mountain Peaks of Prophecy."

-It is important to note, that many of these parallel passages to Psalm 83 have been partly fulfilled in history.
-The textual proximity of these passages partly fulfilled, to those that have seen complete fulfillment, may suggest a future dual fulfillment.
-I will mention these briefly.
-However, in this study we will focus on the unfulfilled prophecies and those fulfilled in part.
+It is important to note that many of these parallel passages to Psalm 83 have been partly fulfilled in history.
+The textual proximity of these partly fulfilled passages to those that have seen complete fulfillment may suggest a future dual fulfillment.
+I will mention these fulfilled prophecies briefly below.
+However, in this study we will focus on the unfulfilled prophecies and those partly fulfilled in history.

-I should note that I have assumed, with regard to partially fulfilled prophecy, that there will be a dual fulfillment to the first part when the remaining part of the prophecy comes to pass.
-The reason being, the complete fulfillment of a prophecy seems dependent on the partial fulfillment in a way that it is likely necessary for a repeat to occur of the fulfilled part of the prophecy.
+Before introducing the passages, I should note that I have assumed, with regard to partially fulfilled prophecy, that there will be a dual fulfillment of the first part of the prophecy when the remaining part of the prophecy comes to pass.
+The reason being, is that the complete fulfillment of a prophecy is usually dependent on the partial fulfillment in a way that it is likely necessary for a repeat to occur of the fulfilled part of the prophecy for the unfufilled part to come to fruition.

 Prophetic passages about the nations in Psalm 83

-The parallel passages of the "Great Middle East War" are placed together in each section, side-by-side.
-The partially fulfilled and unfulfilled passages mentioned above, are all included throughout the rest of the study.
-After going through this study, I implore you read each passage in its whole, to gain the best understanding of what the "Great Middle East" War entails.
-For your convenience, you can find all these passages on page 4 of this study.
+The parallel passages of the "Great Middle East War" are placed together in each section side-by-side.
+The partially fulfilled and unfulfilled passages mentioned above are all included throughout the rest of the study.
+After going through this study, I implore you read each passage in its whole to gain a better understanding of what the "Great Middle East" War entails.
+For your convenience, you can find all these passages on Page 4 of this study.

 The "Crafty Counsel"